Home Blog Commercial Lease Negotiation Checklist

 View Profile

-• Tenant Improvements: Modifications or additions made to the property by the lessee, for which the lessee may be entitled to a refund from the landlord.
+• Tenant Improvements: Changes or additions made in the property by the lessee, who might be reimbursed by the landlord.

-• Subleasing: The process by which the tenant rents out a portion of the property to another party.
+• Subleasing: The process where a tenant rents out part of his premises to another party

 If you are looking to get free pricing proposals from vetted lawyers that are 60% less than typical law firms, you can Click here to get started.
 By comparing multiple proposals for free, you can save the time and stress of finding a quality lawyer for your business needs.